basilcherian42/Airline-Management/README.md

 - **Book Ticket**: Easily book tickets for available flights.
 - **Cancel Ticket**: Cancel previously booked tickets with ease.
 - **Login and Signup**: Secure user authentication to access the system.
-- **Search Flights**: Quickly search for available flights based on departure and destination.
+- **Search Flights**: Quickly search for available flights based on departure, destination and date.

 ### For Administrators:
 - **Flight Scheduling**: Manage and schedule flights, including adding or updating flight details.